nqdu/JDSurfG/README.md

 6. Utilization of higher mode surface wave dispersion.

-7. Analytical formulae of 1-D surface wave Frechet kernel

-8. A more general API for more than two kinds of geophysical datasets.
+7. A more general API for more than two kinds of geophysical datasets.